Design solution for a long, narrow bathroom

 The original fitted tub is replaced with an acrylic claw-foot slipper tub and new taps fitted to complement the vintage style.
 White-on white SupaWood panelling adds architectural interest without sacrificing the now airy feeling of this bathroom transformed.
 Here's an easy way to add panelling to a room.

 The checkered ceramic tile floor with dark grey -coloured grout gives the floors a cohesive look and allows the tub's claw feet to shine.
 If you plan to fit a second-hand tub, take the time to restore before fitting into the bathroom.
-You have have claw feet electroplated with a new chrome finish.
+You can have claw feet electroplated with a new chrome finish.

 The tiled wall along one side of the bathtub has a shelf for stashing toiletries and bathing essentials for easy access.
 While it's OK to install panelling on walls that won't get wet - do tile those that will get wet.